 In order to truly understand what’s required of you to set these measures up correctly, you have to study the logic.
 The next items I want to draw attention to on this spec sheet are the several places that explain the populations for the measure.

 These components give you an understanding of how a patient would be counted, pass or fail the measure.
 Review the Initial Population (also known as the Initial Patient Population).
-Also review the Denominator which tells you what has qualified the patient to be counted in the Denominator.
+Also review the Denominator, which tells you what has qualified the patient to be counted in the Denominator.
 In this case, it’s easy because it’s just whether or not they meet the Initial Population.
-Next, review the Numerator section which will tell you the conditions under which the patient would pass the measure.
+Next, review the Numerator section.
+This will tell you the conditions under which the patient would pass the measure.
 And finally, review the Denominator and Numerator exclusions and Denominator Exceptions.

 See if you can follow along with the logic in the spec as it explains how the patient is evaluated.

 The logic as you see pictured here is called Boolean logic.
 The easiest way to look at this type of logic is to see every statement in each population as a true or false statement.